Skip to main content

 Jo Chef Superior RX Refillable Butane Kitchen Torch

-The Jo Chef Superior RX is our top choice among kitchen torches, combining powerful butane flame performance with exceptional control.
-Among kitchen torches, this delivers consistent heat perfect for steak crusts and brisket bark.
-The adjustable flame knob gives precise temperature regulation for any application.
+The Jo Chef Superior RX is our top overall choice, combining powerful butane flame performance with exceptional control.
+The adjustable flame knob reaches temperatures up to 2,370°F, delivering consistent heat perfect for steak crusts and brisket bark finishing.

 Highlights